 What is Dementia?

-Dementia is a degenerative syndrome which causes brain function to decline over time.
+Dementia is a degenerative syndrome that causes brain function to decline over time.
+Dementia can be confused with Alzheimer’s disease.
+Alzheimer’s is a form of dementia, while dementia is the term used to categories a group of symptoms.
 The symptoms include problems with:

 - Memory loss

 - Carrying out daily activities

 People who suffer from dementia are often confused or cannot remember and retain certain information.
 As a result, this can sometimes come across to others as avoiding issues or not telling the truth.
 This often leads to a family or friend needing to become the decision-maker.
 This is because the sufferer will eventually not be able to process information correctly and make decisions in their own best interest.

 There is no cure at the moment for dementia, however, it can be slowed down.
 This can give families precious time with loved ones which is why it is so important that it is caught early.
 If you know someone who is experiencing symptoms, encourage them to go to the doctors as a diagnosis can be vital.

 As strides are made in the technological world, many innovative products are being designed for those who suffer from dementia to make their lives a little easier.
 Today we will be looking at these products and considering how they can help someone living with dementia.

 GPS Location and Door Sensors:

 Some people with dementia may have a tendency to leave the house without telling anyone where they have gone.
 This is particularly dangerous at night time or in winter months because the cold can be present a very serious risk to an elderly person.
 This, of course, gives great concern to loved ones and so there are a couple of things that can be useful to help prevent such instances from occurring.